 Graduation ResultsOur graduation rates far outpace the city average and we are closing the opportunity gap.

-The graduation rates of our black and Hispanic students exceed the citywide average for white students of 83%.
+The graduation rates of our Black and Latinx students exceed the citywide average for White students of 84%.

 College Access & Success

 We're on our way to achieving our long-term goal that 75% of our students will obtain a college degree.

 97% of our 2019 graduates were accepted to college.